 - 1. A mixing valve replaces the heat exchanger in the heating/DHW circuit - 2.
-A storage tank charging pump replaces the primary solenoid/thermoelectric valve
+A storage tank charging pump replaces the primary solenoid/thermoelectric valve The controller settings do not have to be changed.

 Boiler systems:

 Single-stage boiler systems can be configured to include any system whose heating circuits and DHW circuit include just one heat exchanger.
 These systems are Anl 1.0, 1.5 to 1.8, 2.x, 3.x, 4.0 to 4.3, 7.x and 8.x.